KeepFloyding/keepfloyding.github.io/_posts/2019-12-06-data-explor-TEP-2.md

 ---
 layout: post
-title:  "Exploring Tennessee Eastman Process Data: Part 2"
+title:  "Quantifying Normal Operation: Exploring the TEP 'Faultless' Dataset"
 date:   2019-12-06 10:01:56 +0100
 categories: [Engineering, Anomaly Detection, TEP]
 tags: [Engineering, Anomaly Detection, TEP]
 ---

-This post continues the data exploration started in the [previous blog post](https://keepfloyding.github.io/anomaly-detection/process-engineering/model-testing/2019/12/05/data-explor-TEP_1.html).
-Here we will look deeper into the TEP 'fault-less' dataset in order to better understand it.
+This post continues the data exploration started in the [previous blog post](https://keepfloyding.github.io/posts/data-explor-TEP-1/).
+Here we will look deeper into the TEP 'faultless' dataset in order to better understand it.

-# Understanding the variables
+# Grouping the sensor readings

 We previously loaded the dataset, renamed it with more descriptive variable names and explained the meaning of the 'sample', 'simulationRun' and 'fault' columns.
 Now we will look at the default values of each variable and see how they change over time for each simulation run.
 Since we are dealing with 52 different variables (not accounting for the 3 previous ones that were already explained), it is advisable to try to categorize them into different groups to make the data more manageable.
-A quick look at the column names shows the following possible grouping:
+We can group the columns as follows:

 * Pressure (separator, reactor and stripper)
 * Level (separator, reactor and stripper)